Former Alabama governor released from federal prison

 - Heavy, warm rain to follow snowstorm in Seattle area

+Siegelman for decades was a dominating figure in Alabama politics, holding the offices of secretary of state, attorney general, lieutenant governor and governor.
+He served as Alabama’s governor from 1999 to 2003.
+He was the last Democrat to hold the position in the deeply red state.

+Siegelman’s longtime supporters cheered the release of the 70-year-old Democrat whom they had likened to a political prisoner, planning to wave signs to welcome him home as Siegelman was driven to the probation office in Birmingham to complete his release.

-Hill said the former governor’s friends and family are “very excited about his release and very much look forward to seeing him.”
+“Naturally, his family and many friends are very excited about his release and very much look forward to seeing him,” Hill said Monday.

+Hill said Siegelman is expected to be on a “very restrictive supervised probation” for about six months.

+President Barack Obama before leaving office denied a clemency petition from Siegelman.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.